riverbed/steelscript-appfwk/docs/tutorial.rst

 Developing data fetch API
 --------------------------------
-You need to develop an API to fetch data to feed the appfwk engine.
-This step is recommended to be done early as we can understand better the data format, which would help define the structure of the appfwk reports later.
+You need to develop an API to fetch data to feed the App Framework engine.
+This step is recommended to be done early as we can understand better the data format, which would help define the structure of the App Framework reports later.

 First we need to create a python module app.py in steelscript/stock/core directory.
-The reason the module app.py resides in core directory instead of appfwk directory is that the API can be used independently without appfwk.
+The reason the module ``app.py`` resides in ``core`` directory instead of ``appfwk`` directory is that the API can be used independently without App Framework.
 Below shows how a stock data API might look like.

 .. code-block:: python